 A. The USGA does not have a “certification” procedure for Rules of Golf Officials.

 All USGA Rules Officials are volunteers who serve on a USGA Committee.
 Most get started by attending a PGA/USGA Rules of Golf Workshop (which are offered January through March of each year).
 For more information on the Rules Workshops, go to http://www.usga.org/playing/rules/rules.html; or, you may call the USGA at (908) 234-2300.

 In the interim, we suggest that you volunteer at the local level.
 Tournament administrators of junior, high school, college and club events cannot get enough good volunteer help.

-Each year USGA Regional Affairs Directors are asked to recommend people to sit on Committees.
-They look for people who are particularly active with their region.
-The nine USGA Regional Directors are listed on the USGA web site at: http://www.usga.org/about_usga/leadership/Regional-Affairs-Team/.
+Each year USGA Regional Affairs Directors participate in the Committee Member review process, which includes appointments and retirements of USGA Committee Members.
+They look for people who are particularly active within their region, including involvement with the local state or regional golf association.
+The six USGA Regional Directors are listed on the USGA web site at: http://www.usga.org/about_usga/leadership/Regional-Affairs-Team/.
 Also, get to know the executive director of your state or regional golf association or the director of the PGA section in your area.

 One helpful association for those interested in careers in golf administration is the International Association of Golf Administrators.
 We would suggest you contact the IAGA at the following address:

 International Association of Golf Administrators C/O Golf Association of Philadelphia 1974 Sproul Road Suite 400

 Broomall, PA 19008